5 stars

 Is the C11 work permit part of a specific Canadian program?

-Should I buy or start a business to become eligible under C11 Work Permit?
+Should I buy or start a business to qualify under C11?

-While we have successfully handled both scenarios, most foreign entrepreneurs choose to start their own business first, with an acquisition strategy built into their business plan.
-This allows them to enter Canada, begin operations, and explore acquisition opportunities from within—once trust and credibility are established.
+In practice, we recommend starting your own business with a growth-by-acquisition strategy built into your plan.
+This lets you enter Canada, begin operations, and explore acquisition opportunities from within—once trust and credibility are established.

-How much money do I need to invest to qualify?
+How much money do I need to invest?

 Key documents include:

-• A strategy explaining how your business benefits Canada
+• A strategy explaining how your business benefits Canada, and

-Do I need to live in Canada full-time to keep my C11 work permit?
+Do I need to live in Canada full-time?

-You are not required to live in Canada full-time, which offers flexibility for international entrepreneurs.
-However, you must be actively involved in the operation and execution of your business plan.
-Immigration officers will assess whether you are genuinely engaged in managing your business—so limited physical presence is acceptable only if your involvement remains consistent, meaningful, and well-documented.
+No. You are not required to be in Canada full-time, which offers flexibility for international entrepreneurs.
+However, you must be actively and meaningfully involved in the operation of your business.
+Limited physical presence is acceptable only if your management role is consistent, well-documented, and genuine.

 Can I extend my C11 work permit?